This article only covers Final Cut Pro X 10.2.3 and earlier, and will not be maintained.

 Where to find your media after updating

 Media that you stored inside your original event is stored inside your new library.
 Media that was linked to an external folder and was not copied inside your original event stays in that external folder and is linked to your new library.

-What happens to Compound Clips and Multicam Clips?
+Changes to Compound Clips and Multicam Clips

 Compound Clips and Multicam Clips are reference clips.
 When you modify a reference clip, the change is reflected in every instance of that clip.